-Tests of the Stretta laser training system, which allows simulating combat between two brigades without the use of real ammunition, have begun at one of the Russian military training grounds, a source in the defense industry complex (DIC) said.
+Tests of the Stretta laser training system have begun at one of the Russian military training grounds, allowing simulating combat between two brigades without the use of real ammunition, according to a source in the defense industry complex (DIC).

 There is no official confirmation of this information.

-The Russian Ministry of Defense had previously planned to equip the training ground with a laser system manufactured by Rheinmetall.
-However, the delivery was disrupted due to Western sanctions.
+The Russian Ministry of Defense previously planned to equip the training ground with a laser system manufactured by Rheinmetall.
+However, the delivery fell through due to Western sanctions.

-According to a source in the defense industry, the Russian Ministry of Defense signed a contract for the development of a system for training two brigades using laser fire simulators and hit sensors for all types of weapons in service with the Russian Armed Forces.
+According to a source in the defense industry complex, the Russian Ministry of Defense signed a contract to develop a system for training two brigades using laser fire simulators and hit sensors for all types of weapons in service with the Russian Armed Forces.

-The documentation indicated that the development work (R&D) was to be completed in the fall of 2021.
+The documentation indicated that the development work (OKR) was to be completed in the fall of 2021.
 State tests of "Stretta" were scheduled for April 2024, the source noted.

 Russian mobile laser will clear the seas of sunken ships